 We also prefer using a dry rub seasoning blend, for obvious reasons.
-Knox's Chipotle BBQ dry rub seasoning is excellent for pulled pork.
+Knox's Chipotle BBQ dry rub seasoning is an excellent pulled pork seasoning.
 When using a dry rub seasoning it is common to rub the pork butt with mustard.
-You can use any type of mustard you want from simple yellow mustard to a fancy stone ground mustart, what ever you like.
+You can use any type of mustard you want from simple yellow mustard to a fancy stone ground mustard, what ever you like.
 We find that using mustards with whole mustard seed does not work as well and may fall off.

 Cooking Pork Butt for pulled pork

 Pork butt for a pulled pork sandwich is generally cooked on a